yalmip/yalmip.github.io/_posts/examples/2016-09-17-hybridmpc.md

 controller = optimizer(constraints, objective,sdpsettings('verbose',1),x{1},u{1});
 ````

-All hybrid modelling will be done automatically by YALMIP, and the end result is a mixed integer linear program, compiled in the controller object.
+All hybrid modelling will be done automatically by YALMIP, and the end result is a mixed integer linear program, compiled in the controller object, which can be used for simulation, as described in the [standard MPC example](/example/standardmpc).

 ### Manual generation of logic constraints